Italian concentration camps in Libya

-During the Italian colonization of Libya, the Kingdom of Italy operated several concentration camps.
+During the Italian colonization of Libya (1911-1943) the Kingdom of Italy (1861-1946) established concentration camps in the areas of modern Libya under its control in order to better subjugate the local population and to more effectively suppress resistance to Italian colonial rule.

-Background: The beginning of colonization in Libya
+Background: the beginning of Italian colonization in Libya

+The Italian colonization of Libya began in 1911, when Libya was part of the Ottoman Empire, and ended in 1943.
+Following the 1911-1912 Italo-Turkish War in Libya, the Kingdom of Italy seized the territory and established the colonies of Italian Tripolitania and Italian Cyrenaica.
+In 1934, these two colonies were unified into Italian Libya.
+Colonial oppression intensified following unification of the colonies and the onset of Italy's participation in World War II.
+In 1940, under Fascist rule, Italy joined Nazi Germany and the Empire of Japan as an Axis power.
+In 1943, Italian rule in Libya effectively ended with the government's military defeat by Allied forces and the subsequent onset of Allied occupation.
+The modern successor state to the Kingdom of Italy, however, only formally relinquished all claims to Libya with the 1947 Paris Peace Treaty.

-The conquest of Libya took place in two phases; the first was considered a more superficial and approximate stage, it began on the 4th of October 1911 under Giovanni Giolitti’s command.
+The conquest of Libya took place in two phases; the first began on the 4th of October 1911 under Giovanni Giolitti’s command.
 The expansionism would have ensured raw materials and a new land to migrate for Italians.
-Additionally, Italy would have benefited economically from the conquest because it could gain control of the Sahra trade.
-However, the most determinant argument to conquer Libya was the southern question that took place in Italy during the 1890s.
+Additionally, Italy would have benefited economically from the conquest because it could gain control of the Sahara trade.
+However, the most determinant argument to conquer Libya was the southern question (Italian: questione meridionale) that took place in Italy during the 1890s.

 The landless and sharecropping peasants in the south were putting pressure on the Italian ruling elites claiming land and voting rights.
 Following a series of riots and rebellions in the south, the ruling classes attempted to find a solution to this problem by relocating Italian peasants in colonies.

 Giolitti assumed that since Libyans had resented Ottoman rule from 1551 until 1911, Italians would be welcomed by the local population, however, this was not the case.
-Libyans for a long time placed a strong resistance against the occupation and fought heroically anti-colonial resistance with a strong army of volunteers from 1911 to 1915, then they managed to defeat the Italian army that in 1916 made a truce.
+Libyans for a long time placed a strong resistance against the occupation and fought anti-colonial resistance with an army of volunteers from 1911 to 1915, then they managed to defeat the Italian army that in 1916 made a truce.